yogeshojha/rengine/README.md

 reNgine also makes it possible for the use case like, "search the URLs that have extension .php and HTTP status is 200!"

-**Suppose if you are looking for open redirection, you can quickly search for `=http` and look for HTTP status 30X, this will give high accuracy of open redirection with minimal efforts.**
+**Assume that, you are looking for open redirection, you can quickly search for `=http` and look for HTTP status 30X, this will give high accuracy of open redirection with minimal efforts.**

 ## Demo